lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 Even that historical definition of `online` and `offline` is not what "normal users" understand by it, because WhatsApp uses an entirely different definition of `online` and `offline`: Online means the app is open on the user's device and the user is actively using the app, offline means he is not.
 But WhatsApp even extended the `offline` state by the `last online at ...` indicator.

-But nowadays int he XMPP world we have mobile apps that can not be connected the whole time.
+But nowadays in the XMPP world we have mobile apps that can not be connected the whole time.
 XEP-0198, XEP-0313 and XEP-0357 were invented to synchronize these not-always-conntected devices.
 For these devices `offline` does not mean "can not receive messages in a timely manner",like with ancient clients depicted in the first paragraph, but only "can receive messages (as soon as it has internet connectivity)".

 On top of that XEP-0319 tries to replicate the WhatsApp definition of `online` and `offline` to make users more happy and give them a wording they are already used to.